DeanDodds/milestoneproject4/README.md

 ## Amazon Web Services S3
 Amazon Web Services is a cloud computing platform that provides customers with a wide array of cloud services.
-To use the s3 service you need to follow these steps
+To use the s3 service you need to follow these steps:
 1. Go to the Amazon Web Services website <a href="https://aws.amazon.com/free/?trk=d5254134-67ca-4a35-91cc-77868c97eedd&sc_channel=ps&s_kwcid=AL!4422!3!433803620861!e!!g!!amazon%20web%20services&ef_id=Cj0KCQjwxIOXBhCrARIsAL1QFCaSWuZ2Ip9G8w-RTPAts4p5YEAtLgD2lEqRyFY3ftmF03pJkxVvHNQaAldNEALw_wcB:G:s&s_kwcid=AL!4422!3!433803620861!e!!g!!amazon%20web%20services&all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all">here</a> and create an account
 2. Then login and in the search bar find S3
 3. Create a new Bucket within the S3 application with an appropriate name.
-When creating a buckeT the Object Ownership setting needs the ACLs enabled option checked.
+When creating a bucket the Object Ownership setting needs the ACLs enabled option checked.
-4. The S3 Bucket can now be configured using the following <a href="https://docs.aws.amazon.com/AmazonS3/latest/userguide/HostingWebsiteOnS3Setup.html">documentation</a>
+4. The S3 bucket can now be configured using the following <a href="https://docs.aws.amazon.com/AmazonS3/latest/userguide/HostingWebsiteOnS3Setup.html">documentation</a>

-Once you bucket is created we need to add a user to access it in the Idenity Access Management(IAM)
+Once your bucket is created we need to add a user to access it in the Idenity Access Management(IAM)

 ## Amazon IAM
 1. In the search bar find IAM
-2. Click User Groups on the side menu and click Create New Group and call it appropriate name and click on Create Group
+2. Click User Groups on the side menu and click Create New Group and call it an appropriate name and click on Create Group
 3. Click on Policies and then click on Create Policies
 4. In the JSON tab select 'import managed policy' which will let us import the 'S3 Full Access Policy'
- - get the bucket ARN from the bucket policy page in S3 and paste it under Resource as a list, first,  ARN as it is and the second time with /* at the end to add to allow access for all files and folders in the bucket.
+5. Get the bucket ARN from the bucket policy page in S3 and paste it under Resource as a list, first,  ARN as it is and the second time with /* at the end to add to allow access for all files and folders in the bucket.
-5. Click review policy, give it a name and description and click Create Policy.
+6. Click review policy, give it a name and description and click Create Policy.
 To attach the policy to the group we created click on User Groups, select the group name then click Attach Policy button, search policy created, select it and click Attach Policy.
-6. Now create a user to put in the group: click Users in the sidebar menu.
+7. Now create a user to put in the group: click Users in the sidebar menu.
-7. Create the user with an appropriate name, select Programmatic Access and select Next.
+8. Create the user with an appropriate name, select Programmatic Access and select Next.
 From the list provided select the group name and click Create User.
-8. Click on 'Download .csv'.
-You must keep this safe as contains the keys to connect to you django .
+9. Click on 'Download .csv'.
+You must keep this safe as contains the keys to connect you to django .

 ## Connecting AWS to Django

 Now connect the AWS to django

-1. install django storages and boto3. we can do this using the commands
+1. Install django storages and boto3. we can do this using the commands

 ```
 pip3 install boto3
 pip3 install django-storages
 ```
-3. add 'storages' to your installed apps inside your settings.py file
+2. Add 'storages' to your installed apps inside your settings.py file
-4. In the root directory of your project create a file called 'custom_storages.py'
+3. In the root directory of your project create a file called 'custom_storages.py'
-5.  at the top of this files add
+4. At the top of this files add
 ```
 from django.conf import settings
 from storages.backends.s3boto3 import S3Boto3Storage